 Community-Clinical Linkage Grants: Single-year funding of up to $50,000 to improve linkages to health and support services, including prevention and chronic care services.

 Systems-Level Grants: Multi-year funding (1-4 years) of up to $200,000 per year to create and sustain long-lasting community health improvement.

-Preference for Access to Services grants will be given to organizations serving the neighborhoods of Roxbury, Dorchester, Mission Hill, Mattapan, and Jamaica Plain.
-Applications will also be accepted from surrounding Greater Boston communities, including
+Preference for Access to Services grants was given to organizations serving the neighborhoods of Roxbury, Dorchester, Mission Hill, Mattapan, and Jamaica Plain.
+Applications were also accepted from surrounding Greater Boston communities, including

 the city of Newton.